The PTP Academy

 No need to prepare anything in advance for the auditions.
 The participants will be engaging in group activities that explore ways to collaborate with other young artists and be creative in different ways.
 Wearing comfortable clothing is advised as movement is involved in the activities.

-Each year we invite 36 new participants, 24 middle school students and 12 high school students.
+Each year we invite 24 middle school students to join the PTP Academy.

 We strongly believe that we are all artists and activists so no need to have prior experience in acting in order to participate in the audition process.
 We are looking for enthusiasm, commitment, collaboration and creativity.
 Also, the auditions at PTP work both ways.
 This is a chance for all participants to get a taste of the work we do at PTP and decide whether they would love to commit to a program like this.

 The family interview gives the students, parent/guardians, and PTP staff members an opportunity to find out more about each other, gauge the family’s commitment to the program, and answer any questions that have come up along the way.
-Interviews are informal, and families are encouraged to prepare by discussing why each family member is interested in being part of the PTP Academy, and what they hope to gain from the experience.
+Interviews are informal and held virtually.
+Families are encouraged to prepare by discussing why each family member is interested in being part of the PTP Academy, and what they hope to gain from the experience.